SashaPatsel/coding-drills/new-content/sass/03/README.md

 2. Build out the HTML for the `nav` using the BEM convention.
 The nav contains a logo, and three tabs. (reference the image below if this is unclear).

 3. Using Sass, and the syntax shown above, style the nav of your app.
+In the `components` folder, create the file `_nav.scss`.
+You will do your work in there.
+A navbar should be a reusable component.
+Therefpre, we'll store it in the components folder.
 At the end, all of your styling for the navbar should be contained within the styling of the nav block.

 * Use a variable for the background color of the navbar.

 * Feel free to use the logo provided in this folder.

+* Do not forget to import the _nav.scss file once you've created it.

 Your finished project should look like the following:

 <img src="demo.png">

+4.
-4. BONUS: Taking advantage of Sass's syntax, add a hover effect to the nav tabs.
+- BONUS: Taking advantage of Sass's syntax, add a hover effect to the nav tabs.
+- BONUS: Research the :not psuedoclass and the :last-child pseudoclass.
+Use these tools to give ONLY the first two nav-tabs borders to their right.